-The new agreement between the Ontario government and Bruce Power has achieved $1.7 billion in savings for electricity customers when compared to the forecast in the 2013 Long-Term Energy Plan (2013 LTEP).
-This means a reduction in forecast household electricity bills by about $66 each year over the next decade according to the Ontario government.
+The eight reactors produce 6,550 megawatts of power annually, approximately 30 per cent of Ontario’s current energy usage.
+Bruce Power’s operations support 22,000 direct and indirect jobs annually, generating about $4 billion in annual economic benefits in communities throughout the province.
+The agreement between the Ontario government and Bruce Power has achieved $1.7 billion in savings for electricity customers when compared to the forecast in Ontario’s 2013 Long-Term Energy Plan (2013 LTEP).
+This means a reduction in forecast household electricity bills by about $66 each year over the next decade, according to the Ontario government.